Mr Ruben Chapela-Orri

 For more information about Routes Cymru and the MFL Student Mentoring Project, please visit our Community Engagement page

 He was born in Girona, and finished his bachelor degree in 2004.
 He then completed an MSc in Marine Biology at Bangor University in 2005.
 After that, he returned to Girona where he obtained his teaching qualification in 2007.
 His three big passions have always been science, the arts and teaching.
 As part of his science career development he joined courses in northern France (University Marie-Curie, Roscoff campus, conducting research on Ectocarpus fasciculatus and others) and Wales (School of Ocean Sciences, Menai Bridge, Bangor University), and worked for institutions such as CEAB-CSIC (Superior Scientific Research Centre, Costa Brava, Spain), IEO (Spanish Institute of Oceanography, Mediterranean Sea, where he conducted research on Helicolenus dactylopterus and others) and Girona University (Science Faculty, Spain), specialising in marine phytology and ichthyology.
 His MSc dissertation entitled Gwymon traethell ar Ynys Môn (Stranded Seaweed on the Isle of Anglesey) was awarded a Distinction in 2006 and it is stored at the National Library of Wales (Aberystwyth).
-He has also published several short stories in Catalan and received several literary awards.
+He has also published several novels and comic books in Catalan and Spanish, and received several literary awards for his short stories.
 He has been involved in theatre acting, as well as in film-making and book writing (ranging in theme from the gothic, adventures, science-fiction and drama).